If you’ve ever tried my recipe for How to Make Tofu Taste Good (or the new quicker method), you’ve likely fallen in love with tofu.

 - Cook for about 5 minutes, stirring occasionally, until browned on all sides and slightly caramelized.
 Remove from pan and set aside.

-- To the skillet, add remaining 1 Tbsp sesame oil, green beans and peppers and 2-3 Tbsp (30-45 ml) of the marinade.
+- To the skillet, add remaining sesame oil (1 Tbsp as original recipe is written // adjust if altering batch size), green beans and peppers and 2-3 Tbsp (30-45 ml // amount as original recipe is written // adjust if altering batch size) of the marinade.
 Cover to steam for about 4-5 minutes or until green beans are slightly tender.
 Then remove lid, increase heat to medium high, and add remaining marinade and the tofu.
 Cook for an additional 1-2 minutes, stirring frequently.
 Then remove from heat.

 - Serve as is or over cooked rice or cauliflower rice.
 For more heat, serve with chili garlic sauce or Sriracha.